 Entry-level DJ controllers:

-The Pioneer DDJ-400 is currently one of the most popular entry-level DJ controllers on the market.
-And rightly so.
+The Pioneer DDJ-400 used to be one of the most popular entry-level DJ controllers on the market.
 This little device is perfect for all beginners that want to get into DJing on a tight budget.

 It features a club control layout, all the controls that are necessary for a creative DJ performance and it also comes with the full version of the ever-popular Rekordbox DJ software (the DDJ-400 itself acts as a hardware unlock key).